 Warning: Cannot modify header information - headers already sent by (...

-It is not only applicable for header function, rather for all the PHP functions like set_cookie(), session_start() and etc., whatever can modify the header.
-For that, we should remove all content which will stop sending location header to the browser.
+It is not only applicable for the header function, but rather for all the PHP functions like set_cookie(), session_start() and etc., whatever can modify the header.
+For that, we should remove all content that will stop sending location header to the browser.